dfircheatsheet/dfircheatsheet.github.io/resources/memory/windows/process-exploration.md

             <li>Use strings to look for Indicators of Packing and Persistence</li>
             <li>Submit executables to online services as VirusTotal</li>
             <li>Check opened handles for this process</li>
+            <li>Use impfuzzy to compare Import Table hash with known variants</li>
          </ul>
       </details>
    </li>